privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

     * The output of the code can only be part of the encrypted response sent to frontend services in B&A.
   * The code blob size can vary per adtech.
-  * The code can be in Javascript or WASM instantiated with Javascript.
+  * For V8 backend - The code can be in Javascript or WASM instantiated with Javascript.
     * Most languages like Java, C++, C# can be compiled to WASM bytecode.
-    * Currently there is no support for running binaries (in other languages) natively in a container within the TEE.
+  * For BYOB backend - The code can be a standalone binary built from C/C++ and Go.

   ### Code Execution
   The code modules are fetched by the Bidding / Auction service in the non-request path,